COVID-19 Testing and Contact Tracing within County Jails in Michigan

 Developing data collection, management, and sharing protocols with key partners.

-Assuring those with COVID-19 are provided information upon release.
+Assuring those who are eligible be released and provided information upon re-entering the community.

 The considerations and recommendations offered in these strategies combines federal guidelines from the Center for Disease Control and Prevention (CDC) and practiced wisdom gained from research and technical assistance within jail settings.
 It is important to note that this toolkit is provided for informational and educational purposes only and is written for a non-technical audience.